I ran across a claim that a "capitalist" economy must grow.

 Most economics is done in the context of a growing population.
 This requires some net saving and investment so that a growing work force can utilize the same types and amounts of capital equipment and that there will be more consumer goods and services for the additional people to enjoy.
 Such growth could occur with each person and generation enjoying unchanging consumption per capita.
 A market system could coordinate that scenario.

 If the population were to be constant or even shrink, the market system could coordinate that scenario too.
-With a constant population, constant consumption and sufficient capital (tools and the like) for each worker) could be maintained with no net saving or investment.
+With a constant population, constant consumption and sufficient capital (tools and the like for each worker) could be maintained with no net saving or investment.
 With a shrinking population, the market system could coordinate a shrinking capital stock through negative saving and investment-net dissaving and net disinvestment.
-The output of consumer goods and services would shink over time, reflecting the reality that there would be fewer people to enjoy them.
+The output of consumer goods and services would shrink over time, reflecting the reality that there would be fewer people to enjoy them.

 Or suppose people wanted to enjoy more leisure.
 They might prefer shorter workdays, work weeks, longer annual vacations, or perhaps start work later or retire earlier.
 If they valued this more than the goods and services that they would not be producing and could no longer afford, then the market system could coordinate that.
 Better yet, in the context of creative destruction and growing productivity it is perfectly possible to take the benefits in reduced work time.
-Better yet, a market system could coordinate a mixed result where more consumer goods and services are produced for people to enjoy and additional leisure time to enjoy them.
+Further, a market system could coordinate a mixed result where more consumer goods and services are produced for people to enjoy along with additional leisure time to enjoy them.

 If everyone wanted to consume all of their income, so that there was no net saving and no net investment, then wealth would not grow nor would the capital stock.
 However, if creative destruction continued, the capital equipment might well improve, and substantially change as old capital goods wear out and are replaced.
 Consumption could grow or leisure could expand without any increase in wealth or capital.
 (The scenario of no net saving or investment and a growing population is more challenging.)